 This groundbreaking article charted a course for the positive psychology discipline and is still widely cited today.
 In this blog post, we summarize its key points, outline the themes of the papers appearing in the broader special issue, and present some open questions for the positive psychology field.

 Before World War II, the field of psychology had three clear missions:

 - Treat mental illness;

-- Make life more productive and fulfilling;
+- Make life more productive and fulfilling; and

 - Identify and nurture talent.

-After World War II, the Veterans Administration (now the Veterans Affairs) and the National Institute of Mental Health were founded and the focus of psychology turned almost exclusively towards understanding and treating mental illness.
+After World War II, the Veterans Administration (now the Veterans Affairs) and the National Institute of Mental Health were founded, and the focus of psychology turned almost exclusively towards understanding and treating mental illness.